-There is no dearth of places to see in Chamba; and in this complete travek guide, I will take you through some of the most beautiful, enchanting and historically important tourist places in Chamba.
+There is no dearth of places to see in Chamba; and in this complete travel guide, I will take you through some of the most beautiful, enchanting, and historically important tourist places in Chamba.
 There are several natural sites here presenting picturesque views and soothing environs.
-Next in the list would be the temples and palaces providing a glimpse of the artistry of a bygone era.
+Next on the list would be the temples and palaces providing a glimpse of the artistry of a bygone era.

 What to see in Chamba

-Built-in 10th century by Raja Sahil Verman, this is the oldest and the largest temple of Chamba.
-It has a shape of Shikara with amazing idols of Lord Vishnu and Lord Shiva.
+Built in the 10th century by Raja Sahil Verman, this is the oldest and the largest temple of Chamba.
+It has the shape of Shikara with amazing idols of Lord Vishnu and Lord Shiva.

 Akhand Chandi Palace